Healthdirect Free Australian health advice you can count on.

 • diabetic peripheral neuropathy — when you have nerve damage that affects your feet, legs, arms and hand

-• deep vein thrombosis (DVT) — when a blood clot forms in the deep veins of the arm or leg.
-This is a medical emergency.
-See your doctor immediately if you think you might have DVT (see below)
+• deep vein thrombosis (DVT) — when a blood clot forms in the deep veins most commonly in the leg (this is a medical emergency, see your doctor immediately if you think you might have DVT)

 When should I see my doctor?